-For the self-employed service-based entrepreneur – whether a freelancer, a consultant or someone running a larger business – hourly rates are one of the most common ways of charging.
+For the self-employed service-based entrepreneur – whether a freelancer, a consultant or someone running a larger business – pricing by the hour is one of the most common ways of charging.

 And when starting out, perhaps they can be a useful starting point…

 You’re guaranteed to be compensated for the hours you work, and at a rate that you have decided you are happy with.

 And this can be particularly useful if the client’s scope keeps creeping up, or if a project takes you longer than expected.

 But in reality – that’s about as far as the positives go.
 Particularly once you’ve been operating for a little while.

 The most obvious problem with charging by the hour is that time is a LIMITED resource.

 Ergo, you will only EVER be able to earn as much as there are hours available to you.

 Charge £50 an hour, and in a 40-hour week your maximum earning potential is £2,000.
 Except it isn’t … because you only earn £50 per billable hour.
 And all the time you spend on admin, and marketing, and pitching … isn’t billable.